-The Valuing Nature Programme is creating a ‘Demystifying…’ series bringing together experts to explain the key concepts that might cause confusion in the wider Valuing Nature community, and agree on principles of good practice.
+The Valuing Nature Programme created a ‘Demystifying…’ series, bringing together experts to explain the key concepts that might cause confusion in the wider Valuing Nature community and to agree on principles of good practice.

 The Demystifying Series includes:

 - Economic Valuation

 - Green finance

 - Shared and Social Values

 - Valuing Arts and Arts Research

 This paper brought together volunteers from the economic valuation community to agree on a principles paper that can be used to communicate with other disciplines and the users of the economic value evidence.

 Over 120 volunteers from the economic valuation community were involved in preparing the paper which demystifies the main issues, questions and principles surrounding economic valuation and is designed as an overview for those new to economic valuation.